craigl33/knowledge-database/setup/Setup.md

 ### Install dependencies
-In the documentation/ README.md file of each repository should be a list of all dependencies and documented how to install them.
+In the documentation/ README file of each repository should be a list of all dependencies and documented how to install them.

 In general there are some IEA specific things to to be aware off: